tiwillia/specware/assets/commands/specify.md

   - Questions about user interactions and workflows
   - Questions about similar features users currently use
   - Questions about data/content being worked with
-  - Questions about external integrations or third-party services
-  - Questions about performance or scale expectations
   - Write all questions to `context-requirements.md` with smart defaults
   - Ask questions one at a time proposing the question with a smart default option
 - Only after all questions are asked, record answers in `context-requirements.md` as received, not before.